TL;DR: Agile Audit

 Agile Fluency™ Model Zone 1: Focus on Value

 Zone 1 of the Agile Fluency™ model is centered around a shift in the team’s culture.
-The team is now focusing on working on the most valuable things at all time although the road to value-based prioritization will likely be a bumpy one.
+The team is now focusing on working on the most valuable things at all times although the road to value-based prioritization will likely be a bumpy one.
 Nevertheless, from a business perspective progress is already visible.
 What we observe in this zone, for example, is the application of basic Scrum principles or a switch to Kanban.

 These fundamentals will usually take two to six months to master, and approximately 60 percent of all agile teams across organizations fall into zone 1 of the Agile Fluency™ model.
 (Note that falling in zone 1 does exclude borrowing already some techniques from zone 2.)

 Agile Fluency™ Model Zone 2: Deliver Value

 Zone 2 of the Agile Fluency™ model addresses team skills, mainly being able to release at will, shipping product on a market cadence, capturing value frequently, and revealing obstructions early.
 All of this requires investments both in software craftsmanship — from extreme programming to clean code to DevOps — as well as creating cross-functional teams.

 These steps will typically take from five to eighteen months to master, and approximately 30 percent of agile teams fall into zone 2 of the Agile Fluency™ model.